 Access to your information and correction

 You have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information please email email@example.com or write to us at the address at the top of this Privacy Notice.
+If you would like a copy of some or all of your personal information please email email@example.com or write to the Data Controller at the address below.
 You have the right to access your personal data, ask us to remove your personal data and amend any inaccuracies at any time.
 If you would like to erase or amend some or all of your personal information please email firstname.lastname@example.org or write to the Data Controller at the address below.

 This Privacy Notice only applies to this GOV.UK website so when you link to other websites and social media you should read their own Privacy Notices.

 How to complain if you are not happy